EmpDG: Multiresolution Interactive Empathetic Dialogue Generation: EmpDG

-In this section, we present our proposed model to produce empathetic responses, which falls outside the capability of adversarial learning for dialogue generation~\citep{li2017adversarial}.
-The overview architecture is illustrated in Figure \ref{model}.
+In this section, we detail our proposed multi-resolutional adversarial model, abbreviated as EmpDG.
+The overview of EmpDG is illustrated in Figure \ref{model}.
+There are two main components in EmpDG: the \textit{empathetic generator} and the \textit{interactive discriminators}.

-An hierarchical encoder~\cite{serban2016building} encodes dialogue context into semantic context vector.
-Meanwhile, another hierarchical encoder models fine-grained emotional words into an emotional words vector, an RNN-based label encoder summarizes a coarse-grained emotional label vector.
-Finally, the decoder fuses the semantic context and multi-granularity emotional context to generate empathetic responses.
-However, existing approaches easily generate an emotional response but rarely consider the potential feedback it may have.
-To enhance the empathy of the generator, we use two CNN-based discriminators (\textit{Semantic discriminator} and \textit{Emotional discriminator}), which additionally interact with the user feedback (users' responses in this work).
+To summarize, the \textit{empathetic generator} is established based on an encoder-decoder architecture, which are all implemented with Transformer~\cite{vaswani2017attention}.
+During encoding procedure, semantic context and the multi-resolution emotional context are encoded; whereas the decoder fuses the semantic context and emotional context to generate responses.

+To enhance the empathy of the generator, we design two CNN-based~\cite{KalchbrennerGB14} discriminators (i.e., the \textit{semantic discriminator} and the \textit{emotional discriminator}).
+In the training procedure, the two discriminators additionally interact with the user feedback (the next utterance and corresponding emotional words of the next utterance).
 By minimizing the Wasserstein-1 distance to optimize the discriminators, we use the sum of classification results as a training signal to encourage response generator to evoke more emotion perceptivity.

-\subsection{Empathetic generator}
+\subsection{Empathetic Generator}

-\textbf{Semantic understanding.}\quad We denote $\textbf{e}(x)$ as the embedding representation of word $x$.
-The encoder implemented with gated recurrent units (GRU)~\cite{chung2014empirical} converts each dialogue turn $U_m$ into the vector representation $\textbf{h}_{utt}$.
-Then, $\textbf{h}_{utt}$ is injected into a semantic context encoder to get the dialogue context vectors $\textbf{h}_{dlg_{utt}}$.

-\textbf{Multi-resolution emotion perception.}\quad To better model the multi-granularity emotions, we perform the semantic modelling and emotional modelling with different embedding spaces by utilizing a generic vocabulary and an emotion vocabulary, respectively.
-A different parameterized hierarchical encoder is utilized to model emotional words sequences.
-We first encode emotional words sequence $E_m$ of each utterance into an emotion vector $\textbf{h}_{emo}$ and then feed it into a higher-level encoder to model the \textit{fine-grained emotional context} $\textbf{h}_{dlg_{emo}}$, which will serve as the initial state of emotion label encoder to model the \textit{coarse-grained emotional context}.